bit-admin/AutoSlides-extractor/README_EN.md

 ## Technical Implementation

-- **Frontend**: Electron + HTML/CSS/JavaScript, responsive interface design, multi-platform support.
+- **Frontend**: Tauri + HTML/CSS/JavaScript, responsive interface design, multi-platform support.
-- **Backend**: Node.js, responsible for video decoding, frame extraction, and image processing scheduling.
+- **Backend**: Rust, responsible for video decoding, frame extraction, and image processing scheduling.
 - **Core Algorithm**: The application uses the `fluent-ffmpeg` library to extract frame images from the video at specified time intervals (`checkInterval`).
 The task of comparing frames to detect slide transitions is now primarily performed in the **main process**, utilizing **Node.js Worker Threads for multi-core parallel processing** to accelerate the analysis.
     - **Frame Comparison Strategies**:
         - **File Size Quick Comparison**: Before performing complex image comparisons, the file sizes of the two frames are compared.
 If the size difference is minimal (below `SIZE_IDENTICAL_THRESHOLD`), they are considered identical; if the difference is significant (above `SIZE_DIFF_THRESHOLD`), they might be different.
 This quickly eliminates some obviously identical or different frames.